paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 === WooCommerce-PayStand ===
 Contributors: paystand
-Tags: woocommerce, paystand, payment
-Requires at least: 3.5
+Tags: woocommerce, paystand, payment, credit card, echeck, ach, bitcoin Requires at least: 3.5
 Tested up to: 3.9.1
 Stable tag: 1.0.0

-The WooCommerce-Paystand plugin adds a WooCommerce payment gateway for PayStand.
+The WooCommerce-PayStand plugin adds a WooCommerce payment gateway for PayStand.

 == Description ==

 [PayStand](http://www.paystand.com) is a modern payment processing service for your website.
 [Sign up for PayStand](http://www.paystand.com/signup) and you can use this plugin to process payments for your WooCommerce site.
+You can choose to accept multiple payment methods, such as credit card, echeck, and bitcoin.

 == Installation ==